oymotion/EMGFilters/README.md

 **Note**:
 Input frequencies of 500HZ and 1000HZ are supported only!

-As you might have known, there has been some powerful DSP libraries already (e.g. https://github.com/vinniefalco/DSPFilters).
+As you might have known, there has been some existing DSP libraries which provide rich set of functions you may need (e.g. https://github.com/vinniefalco/DSPFilters).
 We are NOT going to re-invent the wheel!
-Instead, we're going to provide a set of simplifiled functions that allows users to focus on sEMG signal processing with common configurations.
+Instead, what we're going to provide is a set of simplifiled functions that allows users to focus on sEMG signal processing with common configurations.

 ## Usage
 The library is written in standard C++ without dependency of external libraries,